cyclic-software/www/content/posts/why-i-started-cyclic.md

---
+---
-Name: Why I Started Cyclic
+Name: 'Why I Started Cyclic'
-Slug: why-i-started-cyclic
+Slug: 'why-i-started-cyclic'
-Summary:
+Summary: ''
---
+---

 At my last company we had a micro-services architecture.
 We also focused on recruiting developers who were smart and dedicated, but not yet experienced.
 When they started we would task them to add some new functionality.
 This would require on the order of perhaps 20 to 50 lines of business logic.

 However this would require 500 to 1000 lines of infrastructure code.
 Between project setup, framework config and infrastructure as code yaml, the actual purpose of the service was drowned out.
 The gearing ratio was all wrong.